What is IR35?

 Contractor strategies for long term IR35 defence

-You can be taking action now to help build a future defence.
+Contractors should be taking action now to help build future IR35 defences.
+Here's how.

 IR35 avoidance: Staying outside if you go contracting for your former employer